Addressing the Risks of Card Skimming

 According to the FBI, card skimming operations cost consumers and financial institutions more than $1 billion each year.
 FICO’s 2022 data revealed a dramatic increase of card skimming operations with reports that “total compromised cards were up 368% from 2021, with more than 161,000 impacted cards identified.”
 This upward trend emerges despite advancement made towards the prevention of skimming, posing a threat to every institution including those armed with the latest skimming detection technology.

-Reach out to see how ADT Commercial can help protect your banking or financial institution.
+Reach out to see how Everon™ can help protect your banking or financial institution.

 To better secure customers’ data, the fundamental mechanisms of a skimming operation must be understood.
-There are two key components to a skimming operation: a camera, required to capture the PIN entry and a skimming device, a fake card reading device usually placed on top of the original, legitimate card reader.
-Oftentimes these skimming devices are high quality and look like a legitimate card reader, making it difficult to identify unless you look closely.
+There are two key components to a skimming operation: a camera, required to capture the PIN entry, and a card skimming device.
+There are two types of card skimming devices, an overlay skimmer which covers the full exterior portion of card reader bezel, and deep insert skimmers which are placed inside the card reader.
+Oftentimes the overlay skimming devices are high quality and look like a legitimate card reader, making it difficult to identify unless you look closely.

 Protect Your Banking Data

-Due to the inconspicuous nature of these devices, daily actions must be taken to help prevent these crimes from taking place.
-Here are a few recommendations to look for to identify any additions to or tampering with the ATM and other card reader fascia:
+Due to the inconspicuous nature of these devices, daily inspections must be performed to help prevent these crimes from taking place.
+Here are a few recommendations to look for to identify any additions to or tampering with the ATM fascia:

 - Use a picture of the ATM as a baseline for daily inspections.
-This way, any oddities or tampering with the original fascia can be easily detected
+This way, any tampering with the original fascia can be easily detected

 - A pinhole camera located near the pin pad is usually visible upon close inspection